textpattern/textpattern.github.io/administration/index.md

 ### Home (Start)

-The [**Home**](http://docs.textpattern.io/administration/home-region) region is associated with dashboard development for multi-user websites.
+The [**Home**](http://docs.textpattern.io/administration/home-region) administration region is associated with dashboard development for multi-user websites.
 If you're not building a multi-user website, you will not be concerned with this, and even then you may not need the plugins that make this region appear.

 ### Extensions

-The [**Extensions**](http://docs.textpattern.io/administration/extensions-region) region is likely one you will see in the administration side eventually because several useful plugins make use of it.
+The [**Extensions**](http://docs.textpattern.io/administration/extensions-region) administration region is likely one you will see in the administration side eventually because several useful plugins make use of it.

 ## Changing default login panel